philgyford/django-syncr/README.md

 Requires: [python-twitter](http://code.google.com/p/python-twitter/)

 Can fetch a user's Tweets, lists of Friends and Followers, and Friends' Tweets.
-The quantity of each is currently quite limited.
+The quantity of Friends and Followers is currently quite limited.
 Stores the in-reply-to and latitude/longitude of each Tweet, if available, and most of the users' data.

 ### [Flickr](http://www.flickr.com/)